MileHacker Logo

 A large municipal market.
 It sells fresh produce, meat, fish, and some prepared foods.
 It gives an authentic glimpse into daily life in Vigo.

-A true local shopping experience.
+A true local retail experience.

 International Cuisine Options